Betterment/webvalve/README.md

 ## Getting Started

-WebValve is designed to work with Rails 4+.
+WebValve is designed to work with Rails 4+, but it also should work with non-Rails apps.

 ### Installation